ArctosDB/documentation-wiki/_how_to/How-to-Create-and-Manage-Geology-Terms.markdown

 #### Github Issue Link

-Following the definition, always include the link to the Github issue that documents the community's agreement to add the term.
+Following the definition, always include the link to the Github Issue that documents the community's agreement to add the term.

 ### Add Term

 When you are satisfied with your entries in all fields, select "Insert" to create the new code table term.

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Caution.jpg) **CAUTION**

 Your new term will not be included in any of the hierarchies that exist in the code table.
 If you want a term to be searchable using a hierarchy, you must create the appropriate relationship.
 (See [Create Term Relationships](https://handbook.arctosdb.org/how_to/How-to-Create-and-Manage-Geology-Terms.html#create-term-relationships))

 ## Manage Terms